The Different Types of Mold Found in Homes: A Guide for Homeowners

-It’s a disturbing yet common realization: You’re not just raising a family in your home.
-You’ve also provided just the right environment to raise a thriving colony of mold.
+It’s often a disturbing, yet common realization for homeowners in South Florida: You’re not just raising a family in your home, but you’ve also provided just the right environment to raise a thriving colony of mold.
+However, knowing about the types of mold species that can grow in your home is very important to be cognizant of.

-Maybe you noticed it near the water heater or under the leaking sink.
-Whether you plan to remove it yourself or call a remediation specialist, it helps to know what you’re dealing with.
-Only professional testing can tell you for sure.
+Maybe you noticed mold growing near the water heater or under the leaking sink.
+Whether you plan to remove it yourself or call a certified mold remediation specialist (like us), it helps to know what you’re dealing with.
+However, only professional mold testing can tell you for sure what type of mold species you’re dealing with.
 But this homeowner’s guide to different types of household mold can give you an overview of the possibilities.

 Acremonium

-We’re going alphabetically, but this mold would be near the top of the “most unwanted” list anyway.
+We’re going alphabetically, but this type of mold would be near the top of the “most unwanted” list anyway.
 It’s toxigenic, which is an even scarier way of saying “hazardous to your health.”
 It can appear to be several colors—white, gray, pink, even orange—and look powdery.
 It’s bad news.
-Extended exposure could lead to bone marrow and immune system diseases, not to mention brain damage.
+Chronic mold exposure could lead to bone marrow and immune system diseases, not to mention brain damage.

 Alternaria